F1rst-Unicorn/stocks/manual/development/spec.md

 * `name: String`: The name of the new food type

+* `unit: int`: The ID of the scaled unit of the new food type.
+If omitted an undefined unit is assigned.

 Result: `application/json`, `Response`

 `GET /v2/food`: Get all food types in the system.